Siamese fighting fish: Behavioural effects of chemical exposure

 Siamese fighting fish are popular models for studying the neurological and physiological impact of certain chemicals, such as hormones, since their aggression is the result of cell signalling and possibly genes.

 One study investigated the effect of testosterone on female Siamese fighting fish.
 Females were given testosterone, which resulted in changes to fin length, body coloration and gonads that resembled typical male fish.
 Their aggressive behaviour was found to be elevated when interacting with other females, but reduced when interacting with males.
 The researchers then allowed the females to interact with a control group of unaltered females; when the female fish stopped receiving testosterone, those who were exposed to the normal females still exhibited male-typical behaviours.
 In contrast, the female fish who were kept isolated did not continue to exhibit the male typical behaviours after testosterone was discontinued.

 Another study exposed male Siamese fighting fish to endocrine-disrupting chemicals.
 The researchers were curious if exposure to these chemicals would affect the ways in which females respond to the exposed males.
 It was found that when shown videos of the exposed males, the females favoured those who were not exposed to the endocrine-disrupting chemicals, and avoided those males that were exposed.
 The researchers concluded that exposure to these chemicals can negatively affect the mating success of male Siamese fighting fish.

 A psychology study used male Siamese fighting fish to investigate the effects of fluoxetine, an SSRI used primarily as an antidepressant in humans.
 Siamese fighting fish were selected as prime models due to having comparable serotonin transporter pathways, which accounts for their aggression.
 It was found that when exposed to fluoxetine, male Siamese fighting fish exhibited less aggressive behaviour than is characteristic of their species.
 Similarly, research has found that bettas are responsive to serotonin, dopamine, and GABA.

 Another commonly prescribed drug that can affect Betta splendens behavior is metformin, which is a drug doctors prescribe to treat people with type II diabetes.
-Metformin can enter freshwater and wastewater areas because it doesn't always get fully broken down in humans, and whatever doesn't get fully metabolized is usually excreted through urine or feces.
+Metformin can enter freshwater and wastewater areas because it does not always get fully broken down in humans, and whatever does not get fully metabolized is usually excreted through urine or feces.
 When metformin makes its way through the sewage systems and into betta habitats, over time it reduces the aggression of the male bettas.
 The longer the male bettas are exposed to concentrated metformin, the more their aggression diminishes.
 With decreased energy and aggression, the bettas' fitness can decline.